Eyal-ro/Python-EAG-analysis/README.md

 This package can take data recorded from 2 channels in parallel and exported from AUTOSPIKE in ASCII format (.ASC), analyzed and plot it in several ways.
 An in-depth paragraph about your project and overview of use.

+### Special functions

+#### The Response Stability function

+Insect’s antenna signal tends to decay over time.
+Drop of the signal below a certain threshold must be considered while analyzing the results.
+This function will take the average of the minimum EAG values measured in the first experiment (for a given odorant) and compare it with the corresponding value of the last experiments with the same stimuli.
+The experimenter must design his experiment to have the same stimuli at the beginning and at the end.

 ## Getting Started

 ### Dependencies